Biden: Do Not Worry About Nuclear War With Russia

 "No," Biden responded.

-Later, Press Secretary Jen Psaki said, the White House sees "no reason" to change its nuclear posture.
+Later, White House press secretary Jen Psaki said the White House sees "no reason" to change its nuclear posture.

 "We are," she continued, "assessing President Putin's directive, and at this time we see no reason to change our own alert levels."

-Additionally, the Associated Press reports that one unnamed senior U.S. Defense official said Putin is "potentially putting in play forces that, if there's a miscalculation, could make things much, much more dangerous."
+Additionally, the Associated Press reported one unnamed senior U.S. defense official said Putin is "potentially putting in play forces that, if there's a miscalculation, could make things much, much more dangerous."

-Meanwhile, a U.S. government emergency disaster website, ready.gov, issued an update on Friday.
-In one section it warns Americans to practice social distancing and to wear masks in the event of a nuclear episode.
+Meanwhile, a U.S. government emergency disaster website, ready.gov, issued an update Friday.
+In one section, it warns Americans to practice social distancing and to wear masks in the event of a nuclear episode.

 A section of the website reads to "stay inside for 24 hours unless local authorities provide other instructions.
 Continue to practice social distancing by wearing a mask and by keeping a distance of at least six feet between yourself and people who are not [a part] of your household."